Architecture of Serbia: Vardar Style

-The basic characteristic of this style is the basis in the form of a inscribed cross with one or five domes, while on the west side there is usually a narthex.
-The external design of church buildings is done in a Byzantine style, which is manifested by the use of grey or yellowish stones and red bricks which are usually arranged so that they create decorative patterns on the facade.
+The basic characteristic of this style is the basis in the form of an inscribed cross with one or five domes, while on the west side there is usually a narthex.
+The external design of church buildings is done in a Byzantine style, which is manifested by the use of grey or yellowish stones and red bricks which are usually arranged so that they create decorative patterns on the façade.
 Unlike the Raška style and the original fresco painting that accompanied it, the buildings of the Vardar style were decorated with frescoes that were modeled after the Byzantine ones of the period.

 Gračanica, which was entirely rebuilt by King Milutin in 1321, is the most beautiful monument of Serbian architecture from the 14th century.
 The church of this monastery is an example of a construction that achieved the highest degree of architecture not only in the Byzantine form but in the creation of an original and freestyle exceeding its models.
 The wall creation in steps is one of the basic characteristics of this temple.
 The Kings's Church in Studenica, characterized as an ideal church, was built in the first decades of the 14th century.

 By the end of the third decade of the 14th century the Patriarchate of Peć had finally been shaped.
 The exterior of the Patriarchate is a vision of shapes characteristic of contemporary Serbian architecture.
 On the major part of the outer walls paint decoration was used instead of stone relief and brick and stone decoration.
 A typical Serbo-Byzantine church has a rectangular foundation, with a major dome in the center with smaller domes around the center one.
 The inside of the church is covered with frescos that illustrate various biblical stories and portrays Serbian saints.

 The Monastery of the Holy Archangels in Prizren was founded by the Serbian Emperor Stefan Dušan between 1343 and 1352 on the site of an earlier church, part of the Višegrad fortress complex.
 It was the burial church for Emperor Dušan, and represented the culmination of the Serbian ecclesiastical architectural style, that led to the birth of the Morava school style.